doHernandezM/SlideViewController/README.md

 To Fix:
 * Add accessibility
+* Single view mode is currently stuck in the upper left hand corner
-* While devs should make sure they are inside safe area, add a more fool proof way to ensure this.
+* While devs should make sure they are inside safe area, add a more fool-proof way to ensure this.